flurin-sch/FoDS-G2A-submission/Readme.md

 All files can be run independantly.

 The file 'flurin_logReg_PCA.ipynb' contains also code for other models or variations not discussed in the report.
-It is not necessary for you to take them into consideration but are provided for completeness sake.
+It is not necessary for you to take them into consideration but they are provided for completeness sake.
 Additional comments are provided in markdown cells.